 **As an Amazon affiliate, I earn from qualifying purchases.**

 Homemade Romany Creams

 Who of you can remember a biscuit called Gypsy Creams?
 They were introduced into the UK in the late 60s / early 70s by McVities but unfortunately went out of production around 2005.
-These were the ultimate chocolate biscuit, chocolate being used both in the biscuit itself, and also in the filling which was used to sandwich two biscuit together.
+These were the ultimate chocolate biscuits, chocolate being used both in the biscuit itself and also in the filling which was used to sandwich two biscuits together.